 Shopping small is shopping local

 It’s become a relaxed, small(ish), and independent shopping alternative for shoppers.
-Compared to Black Friday, Small Biz Saturday is considered super chill, yet it rakes in some serious spending – this year, sales are expected to top $17 billion.
+Compared to Black Friday, Small Biz Saturday is considered super chill, yet it rakes in some serious spending – in 2016, sales were expected to top $17 billion.
 We know, right?

 What a lot of people get wrong is that Small Biz Saturday isn’t only for the brick and mortar shops, but also for ecommerce stores like yours.
 As a small business owner, you’re automatically part of the movement so don’t pass up this opportunity to both connect with your community and showcase your online store.